NBowlin/Unity_Coordinate_Mapping/README.md

 <p align="center"><img src="meta/default_visualizer.png" ></p>

-Just fill out the appropriate properties and press play!
+Just fill out the appropriate properties and press Play!
 You should see your data mapped to the planet!

 ### Custom Visualization
 While the default visualizer is great to get something displaying quickly, it is purposefully limited in its use.
 If you require any extra keys other than *Latitude*, *Longitude*, and *Magnitude*, or if you want to customize the way GameObjects get mapped on to the planet, etc..., you will need to take the customized approach.